docker-flow/docker-flow-proxy/articles/service-mode.md

 scripts/service-cluster.sh
 ```

 Right now we have three machines running (*node-1*, *node-2*, and *node-3*).
 Each of those machines runs Docker Engine.
 Together, they form a Swarm cluster.
 Docker Engine running in the first node (*node-1*) is the leader.

-We can see the status by running the following command.
+We can see the cluster status by running the following command.

 ```bash
 eval $(docker-machine env node-1)